-[Comment to Article 5.1.2.3: As per Article 5.3.4.2.2.3 c) of the International Standard for Laboratories, It is recommended that, if required, the "B" Sample analysis is performed within one (1) month of reporting the Adverse Analytical Finding for the "A" Sample.
+[Comment to Article 5.1.2.3: As per Article 5.3.6.2.35.3.4.2.2.3 c) of the International Standard for Laboratories, It is recommended that, if required, the "B" Sample confirmation should beanalysis is performed as soon as possible following the within one (1) month of reporting of the "A" Sample Adverse Analytical Finding for the "A" Sample.

-The timing of the "B" Sample analysis may be strictly fixed within a very short period and without any possible postponement if circumstances justify it.
-This can notably and without limitation be the case when a postponement of the "B" Sample analysis could significantly increase the risk of Sample degradation and/or inadequately delay the decision-making process in the given circumstances (e.g., and without limitation, during or in view of a Major Event requiring rapid completion of the Sample analysis).]
+The timing of the "B" Sample-confirmation analysis may be strictly fixed in thewithin a very short term with neperiod and without any possible postponement possible, when if circumstances se justify it.
+This can notably and without limitation be the case in the context of Testing during or immediately before or after Major Events, or when the furthera postponement of the "B" Sample analysis could significantly increase the risk of Sample degradation and/or inadequately delay the decision-making process in the given circumstances (e.g., and without limitation, during or in view of a Major Event requiring rapid completion of the Sample analysis).]